-Register of individuals with significant control (ISC)
+Individuals with significant control

-The objective of the Register of individuals with significant control, or ISC Register, is to provide greater transparency over who owns and controls a corporation, and to help law enforcement agencies expose activities like money laundering and tax evasion.
+Starting in June 2019, most corporations created under the Canada Business Corporations Act need to keep a register of individuals with significant control.
+This provides greater transparency over who owns and controls Canadian businesses, and helps law enforcement agencies expose activities like money laundering and tax evasion.

-- has significant influence over the corporation without necessarily owning a significant number of shares, or
+- has significant influence over the corporation without owning any shares; or

 - has a combination of any of these factors.

-A significant number of shares is
+A significant number of shares is:

-- 25% of the voting shares, or
+- 25% of the voting shares or

 - 25% of all the shares based on the fair market value of the shares.